Tsukinami-sai 月次祭

 Read More

 Hatsuuma is a very important matsuri for Inari Shrines.
-2022’s Hatsuuma was March 6th.
 Hatsuuma means “the first day of the Horse”.It is said that Uka-no-mitama-no-kami, who as you may know is Inari Ōkami-sama, descended to Mt.
 Inari on the first Horse Day in February, in the year 711 (和銅4年).
-All Inari Jinja (Inari Shinto […]
+All Inari Jinja (Inari Shinto Shrines) celebrate that event, on […]

 Read More